VincePimentel/standardize-address/README.md

 ## Installation

+Clone this repo via:

 ```
-$ gem install standardize-address
+git clone git@github.com:VincePimentel/standardize-address.git
 ```

 ## Usage

-This Gem utilizes the USPS Web Tools API so a username is required.
+This gem utilizes the USPS Web Tools API so a username is required.
 To request one, click [here](https://www.usps.com/business/web-tools-apis/web-tools-registration.htm).
 After acquiring a username, head to `lib/standardize_address.rb` and put your username under `#username`.

 Run the program by typing the following at the root directory (standardize-address):